Elymus elymoides (Bottlebrush squirreltail)

 VARIETIES & LOCAL ACCESSIONS

-Toe Jam Creek - A germplasm having greater seed mass than other accessions.
-It has a less robust awn making the seed more amenable to de-bearding, resulting in less seed damage from conditioning compared to earlier releases.
-(Select class released 2003, source of ecotype: Elko County, near Tuscarora, NV)
+Toe Jam Creek - Greater seed mass and seedling vigor than earlier releases.
+Less robust awn making the seed more amenable to de-bearding, resulting in less damage from conditioning compared to earlier releases.
+(Released 2003)